siyelo/dna/_docs/unconference.md

 The conference cost (travel, hotel, etc) is split evenly between all consultants, whether or not you attend.
-That way there’s not much economic incentive to skip the conference (as in “I’m a bit low on cash now, so I’m skipping the conference”).
+That way there’s not much economic incentive to skip the conference (as in "I’m a bit low on cash now, so I’m skipping the conference").
 You pay either way so you might as well attend :)

 In practice attendance has not been a problem so far.
 We usually have at